 The above incident brings to the fore certain realities that Muslims of today now face, as well as certain reminders they ought to keep firmly in mind:

-From the reminders is that insults, scorn and contempt tend to be the common man’s weapon of choice in the defence against the inbreak of truth (since it does not involve the commitment inherent in physical violence).
+From them is that insults, scorn and contempt tend to be the common man’s weapon of choice in the defence against the inbreak of truth (as it doesn’t involve the commitment inherent in physical violence).
 The criminals, says the Qur’an, used to laugh at the believers, and wink at one another as they passed them by.
 When they returned to their people, they would mock them; and when they saw them, they would say: ‘These are surely astray!’
 Yet they were not sent as keepers over them.
 On this Day [of Judgement] the believers will laugh at the disbelievers.
 [83:29-34]

 As Muslims seek to mold and live their lives in the light of Islam’s revealed truths – in a continent that has become largely religiously illiterate, on top of being plagued with acute economic downturn and growing social unrest – they will be looked upon more and more as being counter culture; odd; out of sync with society; an annoyance, even; a fifth column, perhaps!
 Are the insults or the demonisation of Islam likely to stop any time soon?
 Most Muslims, I suspect, will intuit not!